CGATOxford/cgat/doc/developing.rst

 4. The scripts follows the :ref:`styleguide`.

 5. The script implements the ``-h/--help`` options.
-Ideally, the script has been derived :file:`script_template.py`.
+Ideally, the script has been derived from :file:`scripts/cgat_script_template.py`.

 6. The script can be imported.
 Ideally, it imports without performing any actions or writing output.